How to get a divorce in Singapore in 2019 – Divorce fees, procedures and process

-4. Separation for 3 years (with consent to live apart); and
+4. Separation for 3 years (and the defendant consents to a divorce); and

 These shall now be covered in turn.

-Adultery will require proven consensual sexual intercourse between the applicant’s spouse and the third party, who must be named in the proceedings.
-Behaviour falling short of sexual intercourse will not suffice, no matter how intimate.
-In addition, the applicant must find it intolerable to live with his or her spouse.
-If the applicant continues to live with his or her spouse for more than 6 months after finding out about the adultery, he/she will not be able to rely on the adultery.
+If there was no sexual intercourse, it is not adultery, no matter how intimate.
+In addition, the plaintiff must find it intolerable to live with his or her spouse.
+If the plaintiff continues to live with his or her spouse for more than 6 months after finding out about the adultery, he/she will not be able to rely on the adultery.

 B. Unreasonable behaviour

 Unreasonable behaviour as a ground for divorce falls under section 95(3)(b) of the Women’s Charter.
 To prove unreasonable behaviour, the plaintiff must show the defendant has behaved in such a way that the plaintiff cannot reasonably be expected to live with him/her.